NCP rift over? Supriya Sule welcomes Ajit Pawar with a warm hug

 What led to the resignation of Ajit Pawar?

-NCP leader Ajit Pawar, who last week rebelled against his party to support the BJP to form government but resigned as deputy chief minister on Tuesday.
+NCP leader Ajit Pawar, who last week rebelled against his party to support the BJP to form the government but resigned as deputy chief minister on Tuesday.

-The newly elected MLAs were administered the oath of office today by pro-tem speaker Kalidas Kolambkar.
+The newly-elected MLAs were administered the oath of office today by pro-tem speaker Kalidas Kolambkar.